Bloomberg Terminal: Legal Entity Identifiers

 In April 2022, Bloomberg released the Common Data Format 3.1 for Legal Entity Identifiers (LEIs) and received accreditation as an LEI issuer for funds, a move which would allow firms to better understand their exposure to different types of legal entities and meet regulatory requirements.
 Like the FIGI, the LEI is managed under the Open Symbology unit of Bloomberg.

 Competitors

-The largest competitor to the Bloomberg Terminal is Refinitiv with its Eikon offering, formerly owned by Thomson Reuters.
+The largest competitor to the Bloomberg Terminal is Refinitiv (now LSEG Data & Analytics) with its Eikon offering, formerly owned by Thomson Reuters.
 Bloomberg and Thomson Reuters split the market with a share of 30% each in 2011.
 This was a major improvement for Bloomberg as the share in 2007 was Bloomberg's 26% to Reuters' 36%.

 Other major competitors include Money.Net, SIX Financial Information, Markit, FactSet Research Systems, Capital IQ, Symphony, Fidessa and Dow Jones.
 According to Burton-Taylor International Consulting, the market for financial data and analytics was worth almost $25 billion As of 2011.
+By the mid-2020s, the global market data industry expanded to nearly $50 billion, prompting the growth of lower-cost alternative charting platforms like TradingView and YCharts.

+Concurrently, a subset of emerging financial technology startups began leveraging artificial intelligence to introduce automated broker and terminal layers.
+These include companies such as AlphaSense for document intelligence and Horizon Trade for algorithmic strategy generation and automated retail execution layers.